YanaSiao/polimi-cse-study-materials/reinforcement-learning/README.md

 This folder includes:

 - **Oral exam questions**
-  A collection of questions gathered from previous oral exam sessions.
+  A collection of questions gathered from previous oral exam sessions by students, who took the exam.

-- **Written test questions**
+- ~~**Written test questions**
-  A collection of questions from previous exam sessions.
+  A collection of questions from previous exam sessions.~~

+  (still waiting the professor's permission to publish his materials.)

 - **Study materials**
   Notes and resources used for theory review and exam preparation.